-Of the major genetic events that were in association with T cell levels in tumors, we found that loss of the chromosome 9p genomic region (driven by p16/CDKN2A) was the most significant.
-This result is in agreement with a report by Linsley et al. that demonstrated a link between interferon gene cluster loss (adjacent to CDKN2A) and decreased levels of several immune signatures in melanoma[36].
+Of the major genetic events that were in association with T cell levels in tumors, we found that loss of the chromosome 9p genomic region (driven by p16/CDKN2A) was among most significant.
+This result is in agreement with a report by Linsley et al. that demonstrated a link between interferon gene cluster loss (adjacent to CDKN2A) and decreased levels of several immune signatures in melanoma[38].
 These effects were not reported by Rooney et al. as associated with their cytotoxic T cell signature, possibly because a strong effect is only observed in a handful of cohorts across TCGA[15].
-In general, we see no reason to presume that the driver of a tumor CNA is necessarily also the driver of the immune effect.
+In general, we see no reason to presume that the driver of a tumor CNA (in this case CDKN2A) is necessarily also the driver of the immune effect.
 The region of association we observed for 9p loss is present across the entire chromosome arm.
-In addition to the presence of the adenosine-modulating enzyme MTAP and the alpha interferon cluster, PD-L1, PD-L2, and JAK2 CNA are often in linkage with CDKN2A loss.
+Within it are the adenosine-modulating enzyme MTAP and the largest cluster of alpha interferons in the human genome.
+In addition, the PD-1 ligands PD-L1 and PD-L2, as well as the JAK/STAT member JAK2, are on 9p and sometimes in linkage with CDKN2A loss.

+The reported trends for higher immunotherapy response rates in tumors with higher infiltrate suggests that our results might be used to guide therapeutic options, regardless of our understanding of cause and effect relationships[4].
+One could infer that tumors harboring 9p alterations, in addition to having fewer T cells, would be less responsive to immunotherapy.
 Zaretsky et al. have recently reported a genetic study focused on patients that relapse during the course of pembrolizumab (anti - PD-1) therapy[8].
 Although the study was limited to a few patients, they observed homozygous loss-of-function mutations in JAK2 in a relapsed patient, and in vitro studies demonstrated that cell lines lacking JAK2 were incapable of responding to gamma-interferon.
-The effect of homozygous loss of 9p regions that include JAK2 will lead to the same loss of function, suggesting that there may be therapeutic consequences to the changes we observe in 9p.
+Also, Gao et al. have studied mechanisms of resistance to anti-CTLA4 therapy in metastatic melanoma and concluded that copy number alterations containing interferons and interferon pathway genes, many on chromosome 9p, can predict response to therapy[39].
+Thus, an accumulating body of evidence is now pointing to genetic disruptions of chromosome 9p playing a role in resistance to immuno-therapy.

 Our study independently assessed the effects of copy number gains and losses.
 We reasoned that the biological driver of copy number gains and losses observed in any chromosomal region could often be distinct.
 This allowed an analysis of copy number gains of PD-L1(CD274) and PD-L2(PDCD1LG2) on chromosome 9p, despite the partial linkage with nearby CDKN2A loss that would have resulted in a spurious association in a combined analysis.
-Expression of PD-L1 in tumors is associated with response rates to anti - PDCD1 therapy[37].
-Amplification of PD-L1 by neoplasms is well documented in Hodgkin lymphoma, and one might hypothesize that amplification of the PD-L1 genomic region could be an active immuno-evasion mechanism in multiple tumor types[26].
+Expression of PD-L1 in tumors is associated with response rates to anti - PDCD1 therapy[40].
+Amplification of PD-L1 by neoplasms is well documented in Hodgkin lymphoma, and one might hypothesize that amplification of the PD-L1 genomic region could be an active immuno-evasion mechanism in multiple tumor types[27].
 However, we observed no compelling evidence for association of PD-L1 amplification with any immune cell abundance estimate tested.